axesup/combate/Dev-Setup:-Vagrant.md

 ## Updating the MongoDB database

-The first time `vagrant up` is run, it runs a provisioning script that installs dependencies.
-This script then runs `fillMongo.sh`, which downloads the latest [database dump](http://analytics.codecombat.com:8080/dump.tar.gz) and installs it into MongoDB.
+The first time `vagrant up` is run, it installs the latest [database dump](http://analytics.codecombat.com:8080/dump.tar.gz) into MongoDB.

-To update the database to the latest version, there is an update script in `scripts/vagrant`.
-However, note that this update script drops the existing contents of the MongoDB database.
-If you wish to save user and achievement data, first run the backup script, which will make a copy of these MongoDB collections.
-The update script will look for this backup and load it into MongoDB after loading the latest dump of the production database.
+To update your database a later point of time, it is recommended to backup your local database first with `backup-mongo`, and then run `sync-mongo.sh` to sync with the latest dump of the production database.

-* Linux / Mac / Windows with Git Bash:
+* Git Bash:
-  * scripts/vagrant/backup.sh
+  * `path/to/your/project$ scripts/vagrant/backup-mongo.sh`
-  * scripts/vagrant/update.sh
+  * `path/to/your/project$ scripts/vagrant/sync-mongo.sh`
 * Windows command prompt:
-  * scripts\vagrant\backup.bat
+  * `path\to\your\project\> scripts/vagrant/backup-mongo.bat`
-  * scripts\vagrant\update.bat
+  * `path\to\your\project\> scripts/vagrant/sync-mongo.bat`

 ## Rebuilding the virtual machine